 Tube: A tube is simply a graphic or image on a transparent background, saved in PSP format.
 They are much easier to use than other types of images because there is no background image to try to work around.

 Tut: Simply the shortened version of the word tutorial.
 A 'how to' written on the way to achieve a certain effect or look to a sig.
 They often are written to show the reader how to use a certain filter, or combination of filters.
 Tuts are generally written assuming you have a good working knowledge of PSP.

 The toolbar on PSP contains a lot of different buttons, which can be a bit confusing.
 Here is an explanation of what each button on the tool palette does.
 Below is an example of the tool palette in PSP, with the names of each tool listed.

 Arrow tool: Your basic everyday mouse cursor.
 I tend to keep mine on this when I don't want to change the image at that exact moment.

 Zoom tool: Allows you to click the area of the image you want to zoom in on.

-Deformation tool: This tool allows you to stretch or shrink your image to the left, to the right, up or down.
+Deformation tool: This tool allows you to stretch or shrink your image to the center, to the right, up or down.